matomo-org/plugin-Migration/README.md

 ### Requirements

-* You need access to your Matomo server and be able to execute a command on the console see usage.
+* You need access to source Matomo server and be able to execute a command on the console.
+* You need access to target Matomo database.
 * Make sure you have updated both Matomo servers to the same Matomo version or have at least the same DB structure.

 ### Usage

-Before executing the migration command we always recommend to make a backup of the target database and ideally also test it first with the `dry-run` flag (dry-run can take a long time as well and will give you an idea of how long migration will take).
+Before executing the migration command we always recommend to make a backup of the target database and ideally also test it first with the `dry-run` flag (dry-run is faster but can take a long time as well and will give you an idea of how long migration will take).

 To start a migration execute the `migration:measurable` command, example: